source-foundry/Hack/README.md

 The [alt-hack](https://github.com/source-foundry/alt-hack) library includes a (growing) collection of alternate glyph styles that can be used to customize your Hack fonts.
 Don't like the default zero style?
 Swap out the UFO design source with a slashed zero or dotted zero and build new fonts that work better for you.

-Contributions of new glyph styles are welcomed in the alt-hack repository.
-Design something new that works well with rest of the typeface and submit a pull request to the alt-hack repository so that others can use it in their own custom builds.
+We welcome contributions of new alternate glyph styles in the alt-hack repository.
+Design something new that works well with rest of the typeface and submit a pull request to the alt-hack repository so that others can use it in their custom builds.

 Detailed build instructions are available on the [alt-hack repository README.md](https://github.com/source-foundry/alt-hack).

 ### Line spacing adjustments

-[font-line](https://github.com/source-foundry/font-line) is a tool that lets you easily modify the default line spacing that is used in the Hack design (20% UPM).
+[font-line](https://github.com/source-foundry/font-line) is a tool that modifies the default line spacing used in the Hack design (20% UPM).

-The following gist installs font-line and modifies line spacing for all ttf and otf fonts in the working directory where the script is located for the percent UPM value that you define at the top of the script:
+The following gist installs font-line and modifies line spacing for all desktop font files contained in the same directory:

 - [linespace.sh](https://gist.github.com/chrissimpkins/f39e85f5f157d839e46168de1b61a174) ([download .zip](https://gist.github.com/chrissimpkins/f39e85f5f157d839e46168de1b61a174/archive/f3f93dea87d64ddc4684a61cbc96ddf79d30824a.zip))